wp-plugins/fetch-tweets/readme.txt

 = How do I display tweets with a certain hashtag from a specific user? =

-* Go to Dashboard -> Fetch Tweets -> Add Rule by Keyword Search.
+* Go to Dashboard -> Fetch Tweets -> Add Rule by Search.
 * Type `#HASHTAG AND from:SCREENNAME` in the Search Keyword meta box option field.
 Change the part, `#HASHTAG`, to your searching hash tag and the part, `SCREENNAME`, to the account's screen name to fetch tweets from.
 * Create a rule by pressing the Publish button.